heyjdp/heyjdp.github.io/content/posts/gpg/send-receive-gnupg-email-on-macos.md

 ## Receiving an encrypted GnuPG Email in Mail.app on MacOS

 One of the nice features of the GnuPG Mail plugin for MacOS is that there is no additional complexity when recieving email.
-As you can see in the screenshot below, the mail was opened for reading automatically, and it is confirmed to be encrypted and signed by the Dave Powell key.
+As you can see in the screenshot below, the mail was opened for reading automatically, and it is confirmed to be encrypted and signed by the Jas Powell key.

 ![Using MacOS Mail.app to receive an encrypted and signed email](/post-img/recieving-gpg-email-on-macos.jpg)